Welcome to the 23rd

 Anniversary.

-57 Canada YFT delegates
+57 Canada YFT delegates and

-of Canada Chairman Kan Yu, attended this festive event
+Canada Chairman Kan Yu, attended this festive event

 that day.

-Oversea guests from the
+Oversea guests from the United

-United States, Malaysia, Indonesia, Philippines,
+States, Malaysia, Indonesia, Philippines, Thailand,

-Thailand, other guests include Mainland China, Hong
+other guests include Mainland China, Hong Kong and

-Kong and Macau.
-Over 2300 people attended this
+Macau.
+Over 2300 people attended this historical

-historical event.
+event.

-It was very emotional
+It was very emotional for us to

-for us to hear the Guangdong Kaiping Fengcai Middle
+hear the Guangdong Kaiping Fengcai Middle School

-School (开¥¥«风ªö¤¤学) students chanting their heartwarming
+(开¥¥«风ªö¤¤学) students chanting their heartwarming words

-Ancestor Hall Rehabilitation grand opening ceremony.
+Hall Rehabilitation grand opening ceremony.

-As the old saying goes,
+As the old saying goes, a picture

-a picture is worth a thousand words, so here are some
+is worth a thousand words, so here are some

 memorable pictures capturing the "Real Moment" that